Atypon-OpenSource/manuscripts-quarterback/README.md

 ## Commands

 You should run commands to individual packages with eg: `pnpm run watch --filter @manuscripts/quarterback-api`.
 To run them recursively for every package you can use `-r` eg: `pnpm run format -r`.

+## Tests

+There are some example Cypress tests in `e2e` package.
+If you have the example-app running, you can execute them with `pnpm e2e`.
+Or open the Cypress GUI with `pnpm e2e:open`.